Sydney Airport T1 Pier B and C Redevelopment

 A performance-based approach was taken to design to improve energy performance and the experience of passengers.
 Security and safety were improved through relocation of plant to the roof, and services risers eliminated from passenger areas.
 Energy-efficient plant was specified, including the introduction of CO2 monitors to assist with adjusting fresh air ventilation requirements to suit conditions.

 "Our team always looks for opportunities to innovate in design.
 On this project we created a fire engineering solution to reduce smoke exhaust requirements whilst also saving on capital costs for the expanded food and beverage area and re-designing services locations to increase building ceiling height.
 Staging and stakeholder relationships were crucial for maintaining the smooth operations of the terminal during works."
-Mohammad Ali, Director.
+Jay Goh, Principal Engineer.

 This upgrade delivers a double benefit - an improved environment for travellers and airport staff, while reducing operational energy costs.